Kate Middleton’s Travels Include A Morbid-Themed Protocol Of Royal Family? [Opinion]

 HRH DUCHESS KATE FOR VOGUE Kate's patronage the National Portrait Gallery has collaborated with British Vogue on a series of portraits of the Duchess, shot by photographer Josh Olins on the Sandringham estate in the Norfolk countryside in January, and styled by Vogue fashion director Lucinda Chambers

 Elizabeth had to wait on board the plane until a proper outfit was delivered to her at the airport.
 To step off the plane in anything other than black would have caused tongues to wag in those days.
-It is because of this incident that the Royal Family are basically mandated by royal protocol to back clothes to wear to a funeral when the travel.
+It is because of this incident that the Royal Family are basically mandated by royal protocol to pack clothes to wear to a funeral when the travel.

-This is in case someone in the Royal Family dies while they are away traveling away from home.
+This is in case someone in the Royal Family dies while they are traveling away from home.
 One has to wonder how Kate, who has just brought new Royal Family lives into this world with her husband Prince William, feels about this rule.

 kate middleton and prince william are banned from eating certain foods https://t.co/7OYYxRdfrq